 Because of many things, Leonard is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Leonard really has some of the features that families look for when choosing a good community to raise children.
 Is Leonard perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Leonard is that it can take a long time to commute to work.
 In Leonard, the average commute to work is 31.07 minutes, which is quite a bit higher than the national average.

 Being a small village, Leonard does not have a public transit system used by locals to get to and from work.

 The people who call Leonard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leonard residents report their race to be White.
-Important ancestries of people in Leonard include German, Polish, Irish, English, and Italian.
+Important ancestries of people in Leonard include German, Polish, Irish, English, and Scottish.